SESYNC-ci/sesync-ci.github.io/faq/_drafts/change-git-default-branch-name-from-master-to-main.md

 ---
-title: How to change Git default branch name for new repositories from master to main
+title: How do I change the git default branch name for new repositories from master to main?
 tags:
   - Git
   - GitLab
   - GitHub
   - ssh
 ---

+**NOTE**: *See the [note on terminology](https://cyberhelp.sesync.org/basic-git-lesson/#/slides/config) in our basic git lesson for more background on why default repository names are changing from `master` to `main` across git platforms.
+Changes are ongoing across all git platforms so this FAQ may be out of date by the time you read it!*

-When you initialize a new Git repository from scratch with `git init`, Git creates a default branch with the name `master`.
-This is the case in our current version of Git (Git version 2.28.0).
+When you initialize a new git repository from scratch with `git init`, or using the new repository dialog on the RStudio server, git creates a default branch with the name `master`.
+This is the case in our current version of git (git version 2.28.0).

-As of October 1, 2020, any new repository you create in GitHub will use `main` as the default branch.
+As of October 1, 2020, any new repository you create on GitHub.com will use `main` as the default branch.
 Existing repositories that have `master` set as the default branch will be left as is.

 GitLab projects are created with the default branch as `master`, unless otherwise specified.

 A conflict occurs when the local and remote default branches for both GitHub and GitLab have different names.

-This FAQ will help you set the default name in your own Git repository to `main` (or any other term your team has chosen) and help you fix the conflict if it occurs.
+This FAQ will help you set the default name in your own git repository to `main` (or any other term your team has chosen) and help you fix the conflict if it occurs.

 ## Setting the default branch name
 Before initializing a new Git repository you will have to set the default to `main`.

 ### Steps

+First, open a terminal window either by [connecting to the ssh gateway](https://cyberhelp.sesync.org/faq/how-to-access-linux-resources.html) or opening a terminal tab on the RStudio or Jupyter server.

-### 1) Override the the default branch name value:
+#### 1) Override the default branch name value:

 ```
 git config --global init.defaultBranch main
 ```
 You only have to do this once.
+Now all new repositories you create with `git init` or on the RStudio or Jupyter servers will have a default branch named `main`.

 **Note:** If the value is unset, `init.defaultBranch` defaults to `master`.

-### 2) Initialize your new Git repository:
+#### 2) Initialize your new Git repository:
 ```
 git init
 ```